 Write a list of all the things that need to be done and assign activities to each member of the family.
 Being part of the build-up to Christmas will make Christmas Day more enjoyable for everyone.

-Step 3: Prioritise, Simplify & be Organised
+Step 3 to a Stress Free Christmas: Prioritise, Simplify & be Organised

 Only do what’s necessary.
 We tend to waste a lot of time doing non-essential stuff.
 Stick to your ‘Plan of Action’ and keep on track.